 What will you learn?

-There is no formal assessment as part of the course, however, as part of their continued learning and to track the translation of learning into practice, participants are encouraged to undertake a ‘pledge’: Something that has resonated with them that they wish to try in their working lives.
+There is no formal assessment as part of the course, however, as part of their continued learning and to track the translation of learning into practice, participants are encouraged to undertake a ‘pledge’: Something from the training that has resonated with them that they wish to try in their working lives.
 These are small, simple and time-bound.
 Delegates are supported in creating and carrying out their pledge by faculty and are encouraged to share their successes and challenges with their course peers.

 In 2013, the Royal Surrey NHS Foundation Trust in Guildford developed a Human Factors and Team Resource Management programme to improve team performance, staff wellbeing, and patient safety.
 In 2015, we developed and implemented the first UK Emergency Theatre Prompt Cards to improve team performance during theatre emergencies.
 In October 2016 we then launched our training programme.
 We have since provided tailored training to other departments including Maternity, the Emergency Department, Oncology, and to teams involved in specific Serious Incidents and Never Events.